Principles of Statistical Inference in Online Problems: Algorithms

 \begin{enumerate}[label=(\arabic*)] \item Set $\hat{\kappa}_n = \left| \hat{v}_{q,n} \right|/\hat{\sigma}^2_n$. \item Update $\hat{\sigma}^2_n$ with $X_{n+1}, \hat{\kappa}_n$. \item Update $\hat{v}_{q,n}$. \item Set $\hat{\kappa}_{n+1} = \left| \hat{v}_{q,n+1} \right|/\hat{\sigma}^2_{n+1}$. \item Reupdate $\hat{\sigma}^2_n$ with $X_{n+1}, \hat{\kappa}_{n+1}$. \end{enumerate}

-Using a similar procedure, it is further possible to update \(\hat{\kappa}\) iteratively.
+Using a similar procedure, it is further possible to update $\hat{\kappa}$ iteratively.
 However, we do not recommend doing so because the computation time will increase significantly with little improvement in statistical efficiency.

-Second, updating \(\hat{v}_{q,n}\) also requires smoothing parameters selection.
-Denote these ancillary smoothing parameters by \(s_n^\diamond\) and \(t_n^\diamond\).
-We notice that it is not possible to select the coefficients of \(s_n^\diamond\) and \(t_n^\diamond\) based on asymptotic theory as another nuisance parameter \(\kappa_{p+q}\) will arise.
+Second, updating $\hat{v}_{q,n}$ also requires smoothing parameters selection.
+Denote these ancillary smoothing parameters by $s_n^\diamond$ and $t_n^\diamond$.
+We notice that it is not possible to select the coefficients of $s_n^\diamond$ and $t_n^\diamond$ based on asymptotic theory as another nuisance parameter $\kappa_{p+q}$ will arise.
 This circular problem is common and well-known in nonparametric estimation.
-If we just consider the exponents, choosing \(s_n^\diamond = \lfloor n^{1/\{1+2(p+q)\}} \rfloor\) may be too small and lead to poor empirical performance.
-Therefore, we suggest where \(n_0 = 1000\) is a threshold for small sample size and the empirical adjustment \(\lfloor n^{1/2} \rfloor\) is recommended by \citet{jones2006}.
-The ancillary tapering parameter \(t_n^\diamond\) may admit the same form except that the floor functions are replaced by the ceiling functions as \(t_n^\diamond\) cannot be zero.
-Although it is possible to select the coefficients according to some benchmark models such as \textit{AR(q)} instead of using \(p+q\), this kind of benchmarking is still optimal to a particular stochastic process only.
-Hence we recommend the simple choice \(p+q\) to solve the problem of small exponents when \(p+q\) is large.
+If we just consider the exponents, choosing $s_n^\diamond = \lfloor n^{1/(1+2p)} \rfloor$ may be too small and lead to poor empirical performance.
+Therefore, we suggest

+where $n_0 = 1000$ is a threshold for small sample size and the empirical adjustment $\lfloor n^{1/2} \rfloor$ is recommended by \citet{jones2006fw}.
+The ancillary tapering parameter $t_n^\diamond$ may admit the same form except that the floor functions are replaced by the ceiling functions as $t_n^\diamond$ cannot be zero.
+Although it is possible to select the coefficients according to some benchmark models such as an autoregressive model instead of using $p+q$, this kind of benchmarking is still optimal to a particular stochastic process only.
+Hence we recommend the simple choice $p+q$ to solve the problem of small exponents when $p+q$ is large.